 Call your doctor right away if you have unexplained symptoms such as yellowing of your skin or the white part of your eyes (jaundice), dark or brown (tea colored) urine, pain on the upper right side of your stomach area (abdomen), bleeding or bruising more easily than normal, feeling tired, or loss of appetite.
-Your doctor will do blood tests regularly to check how well your liver function is working during your treatment with OFEV.
+Your doctor will do blood tests to check how well your liver function is working before starting and during your treatment with OFEV.

 While you are taking OFEV, your doctor may recommend that you drink fluids or take medicine to treat diarrhea.
 Tell your doctor if you have diarrhea or if it does not go away or becomes worse.
 Tell your doctor if you are taking over-the-counter laxatives, stool softeners, and other medicines or dietary supplements that can cause diarrhea.